ROCm/rocALUTION/docs/usermanual/targets.rst

 - CentOS 7
 - SLES 15

-To compile and run rocALUTION with HIP support, `AMD ROCm Platform <https://github.com/RadeonOpenCompute/ROCm>`_ 2.9 or newer is required.
+To compile and run rocALUTION with HIP support, `AMD ROCm Platform <https://github.com/RadeonOpenCompute/ROCm>`_ 2.9 or later is required.

 Supported HIP devices: